hertie-data-science-lab/flightquery-jvsamson/README.md

 Solution by Benedikt Korbach, Niklas Pawelzik, Justus von Samson and Alvaro Guijarro

 Please see file FlightQuery.py
+Additional we created another version called FlightQuery_OneDate wich only takes one date as an input and findes the closest flights to that date.

 Task:
 There are several Web sites on the Internet that allow users to perform queries on flight databases.